-С Alleluia, Alleluia.
-Fear not, little flock, for it is your Father's good pleasure to give you the kingdom.
+- L Alleluia, Alleluia.
+Fear not, little flock, Alleluia. - Alleluia, Alleluia.
+For it is your Father's good pleasure to give you the kingdom.
 Alleluia.

-- L O Lord.
-C Have Mercy on us.
+L O Lord, C Have Mercy on us

-- L C Have Mercy on us.
-O Christ, L
+O Christ, C Have Mercy on us

-- C Have Mercy on us.
 O Lord.
+A Have Mercy on us